The Future of Grocery Shopping: A Hyper-Personalized Experience

 Vice President, Shopper Insights Research

 From the aisle of a grocery store to the digital interface of online shopping, the future of grocery retail promises to be hyper-personalized.
 As a shopper insights researcher, I’ve spent countless hours understanding shopper behavior, preferences, and pain points.
-The recent Supermarket News article by Alarice Rajagopal, Hyper-personalization Is the Future, According to Grocers, unveils findings that validate what many in the industry are anticipating: the evolution of grocery retailing is geared towards a more individualized approach.
+The Supermarket News article by Alarice Rajagopal, Hyper-personalization Is the Future, According to Grocers, unveils findings that validate what many in the industry are anticipating: the evolution of grocery retailing is geared towards a more individualized approach.
 Here are six reasons why this is significant for brands.

 1. Tailored Shopping Experience – The End of One-Size-Fits-All